mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 #### Secrets (DM Only)
 1. **Circle Membership:** He is indeed one of the Circle of Eight, though the organization operates more loosely than legends suggest.
 2. **The Prophecy:** Has foreseen something catastrophic approaching within the next decade, but the vision is unclear and he fears acting on incomplete information.
-3. **Aetherian Contact:** His correspondence with Archmage Eldrin involves more than research—they're developing a way to safely cross the Sundering Sea.
+3. **Aethorian Contact:** His correspondence with Archmage Eldrin involves more than research—they're developing a way to safely cross the Sundering Sea.
 4. **Mortality's Approach:** Despite elven longevity, he can feel his time ending within the century.
 He's quietly preparing for succession.
 5. **The Forbidden Research:** Keeps a sealed section in the library containing knowledge too dangerous to destroy but too dangerous to share.
 }}

 ### Plot Hooks
 1. **The Prophecy:** Veridian needs help investigating his unclear vision.
 The party might be pieces of the puzzle.
-2. **The Crossing:** The Aetherian passage project is reaching a critical phase.
+2. **The Crossing:** The Aethorian passage project is reaching a critical phase.
 He needs brave souls to test it.
 3. **Succession Planning:** Time to identify and test the next headmaster.
 The candidates are all flawed in different ways.
 4. **The Sealed Section:** Something has been disturbed in the forbidden library.
 Investigation required.
 5. **Circle Business:** The other Circle members need a favor, and Veridian is calling in markers.